ElzevanderWerf/Ranta-2011/README.md

 		main-is: TransTest.hs

-    `TransTest.hs` includes code to read the generated latex formulas from an input-file and parse and linearize them into optimized English translations.
+    `TransTest.hs` includes code to read sentences or formulas from an input-file and parse and linearize them into a source language, with optimization.
 These translations are written to another output-file.
-There might be more than one parse of a latex formula, so there might be more than one English translation for each Latex formula.
-That is why the English translations file is longer than the Latex formulas file, but for readability there is an extra space between the translations of one Latex formula and the next one.
+There might be more than one parse of a latex formula, so there might be more than one target language translation for each input sentence.
+That is why the output file is longer than the input file, but for readability there is an extra space between the translations of one source language sentence and the next one.
 4. Running `TransTest.hs`:
     I build the executable `trans.exe`: